 OLAMIDE OGUNDARE

 I’m an interdisciplinary researcher who explores how language, culture, and media shape access to healthcare, representation, and social equity.
 I’ve had the privilege to work with diverse communities in African countries and the United States, using research to bridge the gap between healthcare systems and the people they serve.
-I’m passionate about fostering health equity, improving health literacy, and amplifying underrepresented voices.
+I’m passionate about fostering health equity, improving health literacy, and amplifying the voices of underrepresented people.

 My academic journey has taken me from the University of Ibadan, Nigeria, where I earned a B.A. in Linguistics and an M.A. in African Studies (Cultural and Media Studies), to the University of Utah, where I completed an M.A. in Linguistics.